-- 1.2.1.1 A series of strip transects have been flown monthly since April 2016 following the protocol agreed in March 2016 (HiDef 2016).
-The survey methodology was designed to provide information suitable to support an EIA and Habitats Regulations Assessment ("HRA") of the potential effects of a large offshore wind farm, for which an accurate assessment of abundance and distribution of seabirds is required. - 1.2.1.2 Aerial surveys involve transects placed 2.5 km apart within Hornsea Three plus a 4 km buffer (Figure 1.1) using a transect-based survey design in which strip transects are placed approximately perpendicular to the depth contours along the coast.
+1.2.1.1 A series of strip transects have been flown monthly since April 2016 following the protocol (HiDef, 2016) agreed with Natural England and the RSPB in April 2016.
+The survey methodology was designed to provide information suitable to support an EIA and Habitats Regulations Assessment ("HRA") of the potential effects of a large offshore wind farm, for which an accurate assessment of abundance and distribution of seabirds is required.

+- 1.2.1.2 Aerial surveys involve transects placed 2.5 km apart within Hornsea Three plus a 4 km buffer (Figure 1.2) using a transect-based survey design in which strip transects are placed approximately perpendicular to the depth contours along the coast.
 Such a design ensures that each transect samples a similar range of habitats (primarily relating to water depth) and reduces the difference in bird abundance estimates for each transect. - 1.2.1.3 Surveys were undertaken using an aircraft equipped with four (4) HiDef Gen II cameras with sensors set to a resolution of 2 centimetres ("cm") Ground Sample Distance ("GSD").
 Each camera sampled a strip of 125 m width, separated from the next camera by ~25m, thus providing a combined sampled width of 500 m within a 575 m overall strip.
 The surveys covered the Hornsea Three array area plus a 4 km buffer representing an area of 1,230 km2.
-Analyses were conducted utilising data from two of the four cameras representing 10% coverage of this area. - 1.2.1.4 The surveys were flown using a Diamond DA42 aircraft at a height of approximately 550 m above sea level ("ASL") (~1800').
-Flying above 500 m ensures that there is no risk of flushing those species which have been proven to be easily disturbed by aircraft noise (Thaxter et al., 2015).

-1.2.1.5 Position data for the aircraft was captured from a Garmin GPSMap 296 receiver with differential GPS enabled to give 1 m for the positions, and recording updates in location at 1 second intervals for later matching to bird and marine mammal observations.
+The extent of the survey buffer is based on guidance from UK SNCBs in relation to the assessment of displacement impacts, with a 4 km buffer recommended for the most sensitive species (divers and sea ducks) (JNCC et al., 2017) Analyses were conducted utilising data from two of the four cameras representing 10% coverage of this area, with this level of coverage deemed to be sufficient for baseline characterisation based on the results of previous surveys. - 1.2.1.4 The surveys were flown using a Diamond DA42 aircraft at a height of approximately 550 m above sea level ("ASL") (~1800").
+Flying above 500 m ensures that there is no risk of flushing those species which have been proven to be easily disturbed by aircraft noise (Thaxter et al., 2015). - 1.2.1.5 Position data for the aircraft was captured from a Garmin GPSMap 296 receiver with differential GPS enabled to give 1 m for the positions, and recording updates in location at 1 second intervals for later matching to bird and marine mammal observations.